Aachen Cathedral: Carolingian Octagon (Palatine chapel)

 The octagon in the centre of the cathedral was erected as the chapel of the Palace of Aachen between 796 and 805 on the model of other contemporary Byzantine buildings (e.g. the Basilica of San Vitale in Ravenna and the Little Hagia Sophia in Constantinople).
 The architect was Odo of Metz, and the original design was of a domed octagonal inner room enveloped by a 16 sided outer wall.
 The span and height of Charlemagne's Palatine chapel was unsurpassed north of the Alps for over two hundred years.

 The Palatine chapel consisted of a high octagonal room with a two-story circuit below.
 The inner octagon, with a diameter of 14.46 m, is made up of strong piers, on which an octagonal cloister vault lies, covering the central room.
 Around this inner octagon is a sixteen sided circuit of low groin vaults, supporting a high gallery above.
 This upper story was known as the Hochmünster (high church).
 The arched openings of the lower story are only about half as high as those of the Hochmünster, as a result of which the lower story looks stocky and bulky.
 The two floors are separated from each other by an expansive cornice.
 The high altar and Imperial throne are located on the upper circuit of the Palatine chapel in an octagonal side room, covered by a barrel vault lying on an angle.
-This area was connected with the palace by a passage.
+This area was connected to the palace by a passage.
 Above the arches of the gallery, an octagonal drum with window openings rises, on top of which is the cupola.
 On the east end was a small apse that protruded and was, in later years, replaced by the choir.
 Opposite of this, was the tiered entrance to the rest of the now defunct palace, Westwork.
 Light is brought in by a three tiered system of circular arched windows.
 The corners of the octagonal dome are joined with the walls with a system of paired pilasters with corinthian capitals.